pongsakorn-onnim/data_analysis_portfolio.github.io/README.md

 ## About me

 Hi, My name is Pongsakorn Onnim.
 I hold a Bachelor of Engineering (Environmental Engineering).
 Currently, I'm looking for a data analyst job.
 I have skills in data analytic tools such as Excel, SQL, Power BI, and Python, and have some experience with Tableau and R. Here is a repository to showcase skills, share projects, and track my progress in Data analytics topics.
+You can reach me at pongsakorn.onnim@gmail.com or by phone at 099-424-7788.

 ## Table of contents
 - [About me](#about-me)